 Carnoisseur Leasing Site Terms And Conditions Of Download

-Carnoisseur Leasing a company registered under the Companies Acts in England (No. 6544851) and having its registered office at 11 George Street West, Luton, Bedfordshire, LU1 2BJ hereby grants you a non-exclusive personal licence to use the materials downloadable from the site (the "Materials") subject always to the following conditions.
+Carnoisseur Leasing a company registered under the Companies Acts in England (No. 6544851) and having its registered office at The Mansion House, Wrest Park, Silsoe, Bedfordshire, MK45 4HR hereby grants you a non-exclusive personal licence to use the materials downloadable from the site (the "Materials") subject always to the following conditions.

 The Materials are the intellectual property of Maxi-Lease Ltd. You may not sub-licence, assign, transfer or sell the Materials or the rights granted hereunder.
 The Materials are provided "as is".
 Maxi-Lease Ltd excludes to the fullest extent permitted by law all warranties in relation to the Materials.